| changepoints {wbs} | R Documentation |

 The function applies user-specified stopping criteria to extract change-points from object

-of class 'sbs', the function returns
+generated by wbs or sbs.
+For object of class 'sbs', the function returns

-the change-points can be also detected using information criteria with penalties specified in penalty
+the change-points can be also detected using information criteria with penalties specified in penalty.

 Usage